-The University of Stirling has won the Queen’s Anniversary Prize for Higher and Further Education for ground-breaking social marketing research by the Institute for Social Marketing.
+The University of Stirling has won the Queen’s Anniversary Prize for Higher and Further Education for ground-breaking social marketing research by the Institute for Social Marketing and Health.
 The Queen's Anniversary Prizes for Higher and Further Education are awarded biennially to universities and colleges in the further and higher education sectors and are the UK’s highest form of national recognition open to academic and vocational institutions.

-The prize is awarded for the Institute for Social Marketing’s (ISM) research into the effects of marketing on health and the effectiveness of policies designed to protect health by controlling this marketing.
+The prize is awarded for the Institute for Social Marketing and Health’s (ISMH) research into the effects of marketing on health and the effectiveness of policies designed to protect health by controlling this marketing.
 This research is globally recognised.
 It has played a major role in shaping understanding of marketing’s harmful influence on health and provides vital evidence to underpin policy and legislation to improve the health of current and future generations.

 We are delighted to have won this highly prestigious honour, in recognition of our world leading research showing that children’s health must be protected from commercial marketing of alcohol, tobacco and junk food.
 The University of Stirling has a truly global reputation for its research in social marketing and this award further highlights our commitment to conducting innovative research which has a positive impact on society.

 Professor Gerry McCormac Principal and Vice-Chancellor of The University of Stirling